nvplus/itg-guide/index.md

 There are a lot of great informational resources scattered around the ITG community and I wanted to throw them onto one page.

 ## What is In The Groove (ITG) in 2021?
 Originally, [In the Groove](https://en.wikipedia.org/wiki/In_the_Groove_(video_game)) (ITG) was a 4-panel dance game created by Roxor Games based on the earlier (and much more popular) Dance Dance Revolution (DDR) game by Konami.
 ITG ran on a modified Stepmania 3.95 engine (an open source clone of DDR) and introduced features such as mines and hands and support for "mod charts".
 ITG was sold as a PS2 game, an upgrade kit for existing DDR cabinets, and as an ITG dedicated cabinet (dedicab).
 Shortly after ITG gained popularity, it got into [legal trouble](https://en.wikipedia.org/wiki/Konami_Corp._v._Roxor_Games_Inc.) with Konami and it went away in an official capacity.
-At this point in time, people refer to people who play Stepmania on a pad (as opposed to a keyboard) as "ITG".

-Few play the original arcade games anymore, and the game has mostly moved to the home audience especially after the pandemic.
+Few play the original ITG arcade games anymore, and the game has mostly moved to the home audience, especially after the pandemic.
 Modern "ITG" is considered as Stepmania 5 or OpenITG running a theme such as [Simply Love](https://github.com/Simply-Love/Simply-Love-SM5), [Digital Dance](https://github.com/Hayoreo/Digital-Dance), or [Waterfall](https://twitter.com/SteveReen/status/1392057636518973442) using ITG's original lifebar and scoring mechanics.

-There are several playstyles of ITG:
+## The different playstyles of ITG

-- FA
-- Tech
+### Tech/Fantastic Attack (FA)
+ FA players try to get scores on charts that feature technical patterns like crossovers, brackets, and footswitches.
+It's very similar to DDR, but has unique patterns that Konami seldom puts in their charts.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4TYDEJOr6uI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Stamina/Footspeed
+###  Stamina/Footspeed
+Stamina players attempt to pass the hardest songs they can, which mostly feature long, unbroken 16th note streams.
+Think MAX 300, but for 10 minutes straight.

+Footspeed is a subgenre of stamina charts where the runs are shorter, but go up to ridiculous speeds.
+The best players have passed songs that have runs of up to 23 notes per *second*.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/i0v1iwdHUic" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Stamina FA

+StamFA players try to get perfect scores on stamina-oriented songs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fHZ8_8rbCqI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Installing ITG
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4ni-0b6fbCQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>